way Chevrolet tells it, General Motors design chief Ed Welburn told

 Prices for the

-the 2.0-liter and six-speed manual transmission.
-A six-speed
+seven-speed manual transmission.
+A six-speed automatic transmission

 I tested a

 Stingray with the Z51 performance package, performance exhaust, an